 Combined Degree Pathway in the Master of Business Administration in Healthcare Leadership

-- B.S. in Allied Health/MBA in Healthcare Leadership
+B.S. in Allied Health to the MBA in Healthcare Leadership

 Enrollment in a combined program allows highly qualified, current SUNY Empire State College students to work on the Master of Business Administration in Healthcare Leadership while completing the bachelor’s degree.
 Up to 12 credits of designated master’s courses are incorporated into the bachelor’s degree program and will count toward both the bachelor’s degree and the master’s degree.
 A concurred degree plan is not required to apply for the combined program.

 The combined program requires 154 credits total, of which 42 are master’s credits leading to the MBA in Healthcare Leadership.
 Students must meet all college and academic program guidelines.

 The combined program requires careful planning.
 It is recommended that this should begin in the first term of a student’s undergraduate career at SUNY Empire State College.
 The student and the primary mentor will consult in the planning of the undergraduate degree program so that both the undergraduate degree requirements and the 12 graduate-level credits from the MBA in Healthcare Leadership are included in the degree plan.
 Students must meet graduate expectations for academic progress and grade point average in their master’s level courses to remain in the combined program.

 Combined Program Admission

 Admission to the combined program is highly selective.
 Matriculated undergraduate students may apply to the combined program after completing at least one semerster at SUNY Empire State College.
 The admission application process includes a review and recalculation of the most recent 60 credits earned (minimum GPA of 3.2), two recommendations (one must be from his/her undergraduate primary mentor), and the admission essay.

 The preferred professional background includes 3-5 years in a managerial or clinical capacity in a health care environment or relevant experience in a related organizational setting.